studerw/td-ameritrade-client/README.md

 ```

 ## POJO `otherfields` Property
-The TDA API seems to be in a constant state of change, and some of the documentation is out of sync with the actual responses.
+The TDA API seems to be in a constant state of change, and some documentation is out of sync with the actual responses.
 Thus, in order to ensure that all properties are deserialized from the returned JSON into our Java pojos,
 an `otherfields` Map is contained in most types.
 You can get any new or undocumented fields using code similar
 to the following: